umzi2/wtp_dataset_destroyer/instructions/canny.md

   - Larger values detect stronger edges

 ### Appearance Control
+- `scale`* - edge size control
+  - Format: [min, max, step]
+  - Default: [0, 1, 0.25]
+  - If the value is 0, no outlines are applied; otherwise, the contour is increased to the rounded-up value of the contour.
+For example, if Canny typically produces a contour of 1 pixel, with a value of 3, the contour will be 3 pixels.
 - `white`* - Controls edge appearance
   - Range: 0.0 to 1.0
   - Default: 0.0